-We find that the link between risk-adjusted performance and the institutional investors' sustainability footprint depends monotonically on the investment horizon which confirms Hypothesis H2b (see columns (1) and (2) of Table 7).
+We find evidence that the link between risk-adjusted performance and the institutional investors' sustainability footprint depends monotonically on the investment horizon which confirms Hypothesis H2b (see Column (2) of Table 7).
 In other words, the performance-sustainability link is systematically weaker (or non-existent) for institutions with higher portfolio turnover.
-In line with prior analysis, the results are mainly concentrated in the environmental dimension (columns (3) and (4)) and nonexistent for the social dimension.
+In line with prior analysis, the results are concentrated in the environmental dimension (columns (3) and (4)) and nonexistent for the social dimension.

-Our results show that higher sustainability footprints are positively related to risk-adjusted performance, especially for low turnover institutional investors and in more recent periods.
+Our results show that better sustainability footprints-in particular in the environmental dimension-are positively related to risk-adjusted performance, especially for low turnover institutional investors and in more recent periods.
 Overall, the presented evidence is consistent with the price pressure channel being at the origin of the positive relation between institutional investors' equity portfolios' risk adjusted performance and their sustainability footprints.